aspose-barcode/aspose-barcode-reference-tutorials/content/net/_index.md

 ### [GS1 Barcode Encoding](./gs1-barcode-encoding/)

 ### [ITF-14 Barcode Customization](./itf-14-barcode-customization/)
+Learn to customize ITF-14 barcode border thickness and types with Aspose.BarCode for .NET.
+Optimize your packaging and labeling effortlessly.
 ### [One-Dimensional Barcode Types](./one-dimensional-barcode-types/)
 Learn how to create various one-dimensional barcodes in .NET using Aspose.BarCode.
 Step-by-step guides for barcode generation and customization.
 ### [Patch Code Configuration](./patch-code-configuration/)